atenliao/P3-python-command-line-project/README.md

 ### Edit Worker Info
 Yon can change any info of current worker if choose
-- Lastname (change worker's lastname)
+- Lastname
-- Firstname (change worker's firstname)
+- Firstname
-- Gender (change worker's gender)
+- Gender
-- Shift (change worker's shift)
+- Shift
 - Exit

+### Exit the Command-line
+You can Exit the command line from choosing Exit in menu or press ctrl+c; then you will exit the program